elasticsoftwarefoundation/elasticactors-intellij-plugin/README.md

 ### Features

-* Method signature verfication for Message Handler methods
+* Method signature verification for Message Handler methods
 * Detect suspicious types for messages being sent by Actors
 * Detect potential issues with mutable and immutable Message classes
 * Find usages of classes in the context of Actor Message handling